 The RIPE NCC aims to increase the participation of RIPE NCC members and the RIPE community in the Policy Development Process (PDP) and the discussion that occurs on the RIPE NCC mailing lists.
 In broad terms, this activity will ensure the sustainability of the PDP by educating new participants of the community about how the process works and its role in supporting the open, bottom-up, industry self regulatory structure common to all RIR communities.
-Outreach activities will seek to widen the demographic make-up of current participants by targeting CEOs and the senior management of ISPs as well as the younger members of the RIPE community.
+Outreach activities will seek to widen the demographic make-up of current participants.

-- To ensure the sustainability of the RIPE Policy Development Process - To explain the importance of the Policy Development Office in facilitating the RIPE Policy Development Process - To increase the diversity of voices participating in the RIPE Policy Development Process
+- To ensure the sustainability of the RIPE PDP - To explain the importance of the Policy Development Office in facilitating the RIPE PDP - To increase the diversity of voices participating in the RIPE PDP